obedleza18/ukulele-restrict-by-membership/README.md

      *          this Pages, the administrator needs to create he Pages and assign the URL as Landing
      *          Page.
 Landing Pages should have Tags (or not) assigned with level 0.
      */

+After installing the Plugin.
+You will see more information of how to set the restriction to content on Settings -> Ukulele Membership Settings.